 This EULA agreement, and any dispute arising out of or in connection with this EULA agreement, shall be governed by and construed in accordance with the laws of Spain.

-Ancient Cities is a survival and strategy city builder based on ancient times.
+Ancient Cities is a survival and strategy city builder based on ancient times by UncasualGames.

 Starting in with a nomadic tribe you will have to guide your people through the Neolithic revolution, discovering and improving technologies, managing resources and population, facing enemies, and ultimately, building the most fantastic city of the antiquity.

-The game has been funded on Kickstarter and Indiegogo crowdfunding campaigns.
+The game has already been greenlighted and funded on Kickstarter and Indiegogo crowdfunding campaigns.
 We want to say thanks to all the amazing people who make this possible.

 We love tech, strategy games, History, Archeology and cities.